learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ![png](index_files/index_21_1.png)

 We were right!
 The data does actually contain six clusters.
 Note that are other types of metrics that can also be used to evaluate the correct value for K, such as silhouette score.
-However, checking the variance ratio by calculating Calinski Harabaz Scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for K with K-means Clustering.
+However, checking the variance ratio by calculating Calinski Harabaz Scores is one of the most tried-and-true methods, and should definitely be one of the first tools you reach for when trying to figure out the optimal value for K with K-means clustering.

 ## A Note on Dimensionality